dfuse-io/ice/TUTORIAL.md

 ./compile.sh
 ```

-The `compile.sh` script uses the `EOSIO.CDT` CLI tool (installed in [Requirements](#requirements)) to compile our `ice.cpp` contract into `ice.wasm` and `ice.abi`.
+The `compile.sh` script uses the `EOSIO.CDT` CLI tool to compile our `ice.cpp` contract into `ice.wasm` and `ice.abi`.
 It is a very simple script that creates a `build` folder inside the `bootstrapping` folder and stores the two compiled files (`ice.wasm` and `ice.abi`) in it.
-If you're looking to understand what's inside the smart contract and what it actually accomplishes, take a look at [Understanding the ICE Smart Contract](#understanding-the-ice-smart-contract) at the bottom of this tutorial.
+If you're looking to understand what's inside the smart contract and what it actually accomplishes, take a look at [Understanding the ICE Smart Contract](#42-understanding-the-ice-smart-contract) at the bottom of this tutorial.

 Now that our smart contract is compiled, we're ready to install [_dfuse for EOSIO_](https://github.com/dfuse-io/dfuse-eosio) which will allow us to run an [EOSIO](https://eos.io/) testnet locally.